-TREND BASED DEMOGRAPHIC PROJECTIONS 5
+5 TREND BASED DEMOGRAPHIC PROJECTIONS

 - 5.1 In this section consideration is given to demographic evidence of housing need and trend-based population and household projections.
-Population trends are interrogated, and projections both from ONS/ CLG and the GLA considered. - 5.2 A degree of professional judgement is necessary in considering what might represent a reasonable and realistic projection for housing need, as highlighted in a recent High Court case8 where it is noted that 'this is a statistical exercise involving a range of relevant data for which there is no one set methodology, but which will involve elements of judgment about trends and the interpretation and application of the empirical material available'. - 5.3 The core projections in this section look at housing needs in the Borough over the period from 2014 to 2033.
-The end point is set to be consistent with the likely end date of the Local Plan Review; whilst the start date (2014) is the data at which there is an up-to-date baseline for population from ONS Mid-Year Population Estimates. - 5.4 The central projection in the London SHMA 2013 indicated that London will require between approximately 49,000 (2015-2036) and 62,000 (2015-2026) more homes a year.
+Population trends are interrogated, and projections both from ONS/ CLG and the GLA considered. - A degree of professional judgement is necessary in considering what might represent a reasonable and realistic projection for housing need, as highlighted in a 2015 High Court case8 where it is noted that 'this is a statistical exercise involving a range of relevant data for which there is no one set methodology, but which will involve elements of judgment about trends and the interpretation and application of the empirical material available'. - 5.3 The core projections in this section look at housing needs in the Borough over the period from 2014 to 2033.
+The end point is set to be consistent with the likely end date of the Local Plan Review; whilst the start date (2014) is the base date for the most up-to-date ONS/CLG/GLA projections (although it should be noted that ONS have subsequently published mid-year population estimates for 2015). - The central projection in the London SHMA 2013 indicated that London will require between approximately 49,000 (2015-2036) and 62,000 (2015-2026) more homes a year.
 However, estimates are at Greater London level only and not disaggregated to borough level.
 The 2015-2036 figure of 49,000 additional homes a year provided the basis for the detailed housing need figures set out in the London Plan, with a view to a full review of the Plan by 2019/20.
 The GLA have indicated their current expectation is household growth at similar levels to those set out in London Plan (40k/year), a population increase slightly lower (70k/year), but employment growth significantly higher (above 40k/year)9. - 5.5 For clarity, this section considers six different projections drawing on both GLA and ONS/CLG data.

 The six projections can be summarised as: